Data Centers in Falun

 Network & Connectivity Ecosystem

-Falun serves as a stable node within the Scandinavian network landscape, offering reliable paths to the broader European ecosystem.
+Falun serves as a stable node within the Scandinavian network landscape, offering resilient paths to the broader European ecosystem.

 Carrier Density & Carrier Neutrality: Carrier count: ~5–10 carriers as of December 2025.
 The market maintains a neutral environment, allowing for competitive transit pricing and redundant fiber paths to Stockholm and Oslo.
-This neutrality ensures that enterprises are not locked into a single provider and can manage their network diversity effectively.
+This neutrality ensures that enterprises can manage network diversity effectively without provider lock-in.

 Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions.
 As of December 2025, there are no local on-ramps for AWS, Google Cloud (GCP), or Microsoft Azure.
-Connectivity to these providers is typically achieved via private line extensions to Stockholm hubs, which are roughly 230 kilometers away.
+Connectivity to these providers is typically achieved via private line extensions to Stockholm hubs.

 Internet Exchange Points (IXPs): Peering is primarily handled via regional exchanges or through the nearest national hub in Stockholm, ensuring low-latency access to the Nordic eyeball networks.